huggingface/optimum-habana/examples/stable-diffusion/README.md

 #### SDXL-Turbo

-Knowledge distillation technique can be used to train a distilled version of SDXL, where fewer inference steps are sufficient to generate high-quality images.
-SDXL-Turbo is a distilled version of Stable Diffusion XL 1.0, trained for real-time synthesis.
+The knowledge distillation technique can be used to train a distilled version of SDXL, allowing for high-quality image generation with fewer inference steps.
+SDXL-Turbo is a distilled version of Stable Diffusion XL 1.0, optimized for real-time synthesis.

 Here is how to generate images with multiple prompts: